Diagnostic Assessment of Reading Comprehension (DARC)

-Working under a contract awarded to the University of Houston from the U.S. Department of Education, Institute of Education Sciences, CAL, along with collaborating institutions, University of Houston and Harvard University is developing and validating an assessment battery on reading comprehension for both English Language Learner (ELL) and English Only (EO) students.
+Working under a contract awarded to the University of Houston from the U.S. Department of Education, Institute of Education Sciences, CAL, along with collaborating institutions, University of Houston and Harvard University developed and validated an assessment battery on reading comprehension for both English Language Learner (ELL) and English Only (EO) students.

-Overall, the four year research project involves the following: (1) the development of the three components that will comprise the reading comprehension battery, (2) reliability and validity studies for the three components (3) validation of the entire assessment battery, (4) establishment of norms in grades 3-5, and (5) equating multiple forms of the assessment battery.
+Overall, the multi-year research project involved the following: (1) the development of the three components to comprise the reading comprehension battery, (2) reliability and validity studies for the three components (3) validation of the entire assessment battery, (4) establishment of norms in grades 3-5, and (5) equating multiple forms of the assessment battery.

 Awareness of Reading Comprehension (ARC) Test

 Researchers from the Center for Applied Linguistics (CAL) have piloted one component of this reading comprehension assessment battery: the Awareness of Reading Comprehension (ARC) Test.
 The test has been developed to assess children’s central comprehension processes, i.e., text memory, text inferencing, background knowledge, and the ability to integrate background knowledge with text information.
 The purpose of the pilot study conducted in the spring of 2006 was to investigate the appropriateness of this component of the overall assessment for 3rd through 5th graders who are English-language learners and English-only students.
 Pilot data will be analyzed using qualitative research methods to inform researchers on what revisions have to be made on the assessment component’s content, format, wording, instructions, and administration.
 Also, researchers will analyze the data to determine if the central comprehension components are developmentally sensitive (i.e., that scores improve by grade).